NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/asset_description.rst

 *****************

-This section describes how a large-scale building inventory was constructed using a phased approach that augments tax assessor data, using machine learning and image processing to address errors/omissions and generate all attributes required for the corresponding loss assessment.
+This section describes how a large-scale building inventory was constructed using a phased approach that augments tax assessor data, using machine learning and computer vision algorithm to address errors/omissions and generate all attributes required for the corresponding loss assessment.
 It is emphasized that the intent is to demonstrate how an inventory could be constructed and not to address potential errors, omissions or inaccuracies in the source data, i.e., source data are assumed to be accurate and no additional quality